david-pizzi-cg/github-ai-workflow-demo/README.md

 **User Prompt:**
 ```
 Excellent!
 The fix looks good.
 Now let's commit this change and push it to create a PR.
-Make sure to link it to the issue we created earlier using "Fixes #[issue-URL]" in the commit message.
+Make sure to link it to the issue we created earlier by using 'Fixes' followed by the complete GitHub issue URL.
 ```

 **Expected AI Actions:**